 I think for any holiday campaign, if you have a good product, product-market fit, and a great brand, I could almost guarantee that it will fly high.
 Don't forget to do something fun for your customers and your fans.

 We have a strong community on our social media channels, TikTok, Instagram, LinkedIn, and Facebook; we also leverage our email list and the best part?
-They'll reward you when you update them with something unique and rewarding fun.
+They'll reward you when you update them with something unique and fun.

 Be yourself every single day.